RedisLabs/redislabs-docs/content/rc/security/database-security/tls-ssl.md

 TLS is not enabled by default.

-When you enable TLS, you also need to decide whether to enable client authentication, which requires that all database clients present a valid client certificate for authentication.
+When you enable TLS, you also need to decide whether to enable client authentication (also known as "mutual authentication"), which requires that all database clients present a valid client certificate for authentication.

 Client authentication is not required by Redis Cloud; however, it is strongly recommended.